albertogasparin/react-starterkit/README.md

 ## Testing

-Tests run with Mocha + Expect for both client and server:
+Tests run with Jest for both client and server:
 ``` sh
 npm run test -s
 # or